WorkHardes/simpleDisasm/README.md

-# Decompiler .jar and .elf app
+# Disasm .jar and .elf app

 This is an application for disasm files with .jar and .elf extensions.